ayushpandey2057/dotfiles/README.md

 ## 📜 License

-MIT License
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

 ## 💡 Future Improvements
 - Linux support (different package managers)
 - Selective package installation
-- Dotfiles managers like chezmoi
+- Use dotfiles managers like chezmoi